McConnell, top GOP senators acknowledge Biden as president-elect: 'The Electoral College has spoken'

 CLICK HERE TO GET THE FOX NEWS APP

+Before McConnell's speech, which began by praising Trump's accomplishments and "tireless work," Senate Chaplain Barry Black mentioned Monday's Electoral College vote and asks for "blessings" for Biden and Harris.

-Other Republicans also jumped on the congratulatory bandwagon after electors confirmed results.
+Other Republicans also jumped on the congratulatory bandwagon on Monday.

 "At some point, you have to face the music," Sen. John Thune of South Dakota told the Associated Press Monday.
 "Once the Electoral College settles the issue today, it’s time for everybody to move on."